Tom and Jerry: Warner Bros. era (2006–present)

-In November 2014, a two-minute sketch was shown as part of the Children in Need telethon in the United Kingdom, the sketch was produced as a collaboration with Warner Bros.
+In November 2014, a two-minute sketch was shown as part of the Children in Need telethon in the United Kingdom.
+The sketch was produced as a collaboration with Warner Bros.

 In May 2016, WB Kids began releasing excerpts from various Tom and Jerry works to the online platform YouTube.
 By January 2017, compilation videos of the Tom and Jerry franchise began to be released by WB Kids on the platform.

 On February 20, 2021, Warner Bros. released two new shorts onto HBO Max titled Tom and Jerry Special Shorts to honor the 81st anniversary of Tom and Jerry, as well as to promote the 2021 film.
 These shorts share the style of the other HBO Max original Looney Tunes Cartoons, also produced by Warner Bros.
 Animation.

+A new Tom and Jerry series made its debut on July 1, 2021, as a Max Original on HBO Max, called Tom and Jerry in New York, which basically served as a spin-off of The Tom and Jerry Show by having the exact same animation style and slapstick, except that the events take place in the city of New York City.
+It was loosely based on the 2021 film, as the humans in the series were shown with the faces intact.

+On November 11, 2022, Cartoon Network in Japan premiered a new series of animated shorts, Tom and Jerry (とむとじぇりー), marking the first Japanese production based on the property.
+Featuring the voices of Megumi Aratake (as Tom), Aya Yonekura (as Jerry) and Eri Tanaka and Nana Kumagai (as Tuffy), the shorts were animated by Fanworks in co-operation with Studio Nanahoshi.
+Ayu handled the character design and Captain Mirai composed the musical scores.
+The November 11, 2022 premiere coincided with Cartoon Network's celebration of Cheese Day, which is organized by cheese industry in Japan.
+In 2025, the series was renamed Tom and Jerry Gokko (とむとじぇりーごっこ.

+On July 25, 2023, the Southeast Asian version of Tom and Jerry animated shorts was announced, to be presented on Cartoon Network Asia alongside HBO Asia streaming platform HBO GO before it was aired globally.
+The animated shorts, which were set in Singapore, were produced by Warner Bros.
+Discovery Asia-Pacific's director of original kids content Carlene Tan, with animation by Aum Animation Studios India alongside Singapore-based Robot Playground Media and Chips and Toon Studios for both the stories and designs.